Results 1 to 35 of 35

 Not mention that my peak values are now closer to the daily low most adult men have (compared to this study) which means my true 24 hour low could be around 300 ng/dl if that.

 Certainly reason for some concerns at my age and lifestyle.
-Nor do I use any kind of AAS or have I."To become better, you must push beyond your best."
+Nor do I use any kind of AAS or have I.Training & Diet Blog:

 Clomid is a fertility drug, used to stimulate FSH and LH production and hereby the ovaries to produce eggs in ovarian disorders.